Pranav0209/trade-replicator/README.md

 - **Max Cap Usage**: Click "Edit" on any child account to set a hard limit on capital deployment.
   - _Example_: Child has ₹10L but you only want to use ₹5L for replication.
 Set Max Cap to 500000.
   - The "Frozen Ratio" will be calculated using ₹5L instead of ₹10L.
+- **System Controls**:
+  - **Reset Strategy State**: Use this button at the start of a new trade cycle (e.g., Wednesday) to clear the previous "Frozen Ratio".
+This ensures the new cycle starts with a fresh snapshot of your current available capital.

 ## 🧠 Logic Deep Dive